Moduli space of quasi-polarized K3 surfaces of degree 6 and 8: Noether-Lefschetz divisors for K3 surfaces

-naturally acts on $\cD_{2l}.$ According to the Global Torelli theorem of K3 surfaces, there is an isomorphism via the period map.
-This implies that $\cM_{2l}$ is a locally Hermitian symmetric variety.
-Moreover, $\cM_{2l}$ is $\QQ$-factorial since it only has quotient singularities.
+naturally acts on $\DD,$ where $\text{Aut}(\Lambda_{2\ell})^{+}$ is the identity component of $\text{Aut}(\Lambda_{2\ell})$.
+According to the Global Torelli theorem of K3 surfaces, there is an isomorphism via the period map.
+Then $\cF_{2\ell}$ is a locally Hermitian symmetric variety with only quotient singularities, and hence $\QQ$-factorial.